lalitsachan/lalitsachan.github.io/_posts/2019-07-10-Gradient-Boosting-Machines.md

 ### <u>How is $F(X_i)$ built ?</u>

-We just said that each $f_j(X_i)$ is added sequentially and its 'boosts' the model built before it.
+We just said that each $f_j(X_i)$ is added sequentially and it 'boosts' the model built before it.
 What exactly does this mean ?

 Let's consider that someone [somehow] has built $F(X_i)$ so far with t individual boosted models.
 We'll represent the overall model also as $F_t(X_i)$ , to track its development .